Hewlbern/DataExploration/README.md

 - No simplistic listing of the free open sourced computer vision technologies is adequate to represent the list of International companies (Facebook, Google, Microsoft, Nvidia, Baidu, etc etc) who are in a race to ‘gain market share’ of their technology stacks to avoid losing relevance – by deliberately freely providing deep learning and convolutional neural network, frameworks and production pipelines.

+    - Note, each is based on freely available open source code which any person, company can internally implement without, royalties, intellectual property payments or reliance on external vendors if they choose to pursue such an approach:-

 ### Is a one method approach for Computer Vision proposed, as the best solution?